Spatio-Temporal-Lab/elf/README.md

 ### ELF Structure

-ELF includes *compressor* and *decompressor* packages as well as *xorcompressor* and *xordecompressor* based on erasure design.
+ELF includes *compressor* and *decompressor* packages as well as *xorcompressor* and *xordecompressor*.

 #### compressor package

-This package includes 7 different XOR-based compression algorithms and gives a standard **ICompressor** interface.
-The erase operation is abstracted as an **AbstractElfCompressor**.
+This package includes 7 different XOR-based compression algorithms and provides a standard **ICompressor** interface.
+The erasing operation is abstracted as **AbstractElfCompressor**.

 - ElfCompressor: This class is the complete elf compression algorithm.
 - ElfOnChimpCompressor: This class is pre-processed for erasure and then compressed using the Chimp algorithm.